AlexMG99/RainbowNeko-Engine/docs/index.md

 	* Serialize scene
 	* Library created again if it doesn't exists
 	* Panel Assets
+	* ImGui panels

 ## Main Core Sub-Systems

+### GUI (Library ImGui)
+In order to make our Engine easy to understand, we decided to use the ImGui library, which helped us through the Engine creation process.
+With it we created an easy-to-use UI, divided in different panels, each of them with their own functions.

+ * Panel Configurations: Engine configurations.
+ * Panel Hierarchy: Shows all the loaded GameObjects.
+You can select them by clicking in the name and also select the scene camera.
+ * Panel Game: Shows game scene
+ * Panel Play: Shows scene through camera
+ * Panel Inspector: Shows information about that GameObject selected in the panel Hierarchy.
+ * Panel Console: Prints Assimp Logs and Normal Logs
+ * Panel Assets: TLoads the floders and resources that are inside the Library folder.

 ### Assets Panel